Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Tensor Markov Kernels

 \section{Tensor Markov Kernels}

-Let us begin with one-dimensional Gauss-Markov processes.
+Let us begin with one-dimensional Gauss--Markov processes.
 Their kernels share a common functional form, characterized in the following lemma.
-This is a well known result; see Lemma 5.1.8 and Lemma 5.1.9 in \cite{MarcusRosen06} for the proof.
+This is a well-known result; see Lemma 5.1.8 and Lemma 5.1.9 in \cite{MarcusRosen06} for the proof.